Today I’m sharing how to repurpose a desk into nightstands… one of my favorite things to do with old desks from the Thrift store.

 After the paint was dry, I decided to fill the wood grain, since I had sanded the tops all the way down to bare wood.

-And wood fill some spots that I had missed… and caulk the seams.
+And I also wood filled some spots that I had missed… and caulked the seams.

 After I sanded the wood filler and spackling down, I sprayed another coat of shellac onto the nightstands.